Note

 Exercises:

-2. We would like to know if the ticket is handled by a human or AI.
+- In this case, we would like to know if the ticket is handled by a human or AI.
 Add a column to your Google Sheets called Handled By and have it fill in as “Human” if the teaching team was CCed and “AI” if it was not.

-3. For transparency, maybe we want Professor Martin to be CCed on any email where other members of the teaching team are also CCed.
+- For transparency, maybe we want Professor Martin to be CCed on any email where other members of the teaching team are also CCed.
 However, there can also be emails where just Professor Martin is CCed.
 What would we need to change here?

-4. We do not give the Category Agent much information about how it should decide how confident it is in its response.
+We do not give the Category Agent much information about how it should decide how confident it is in its response.
 In fact, it is possible that it could decide that it should never (or always) CC the teaching team.
 Try sending several emails with different issues to see how it handles this.
 Are there any guidelines we can add to ensure how well we do this?

-For the Final:
+For the Homework:

-• JSON structure in n8n
+- JSON structure in n8n

-• Node inputs and outputs
+- Node inputs and outputs

 Exploratory Content